 The remainder of the paper is organized as follows.
 In Section 2, we discuss the related literature.
 In Section 3, we present a model of participation and voting in multiple elections.
-In Section 4, we apply this model to the study of citizens' behavior in U.S. presidential and congressional elections.
+In Section 4, we describe the parameterization of the model for the empirical study of citizens' behavior in U.S. national elections.
 Section 5 contains a description of the data we use in estimation, and Section 6 the results of our empirical analysis.
-The results of the policy experiments are described in Section 7, and concluding remarks are in Section 8.
+The results of the policy experiments are described in Section 7.
+Concluding remarks are in Section 8.